omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 #### **API**

 API stands for **Application Programming Interface**.
 An API is a service from which we can request some data.
+It is a piece of sotware that can be used by another piece of software to allow applications to talk to each other.

+The word **application** in API can include many things such as:

+- NodeJS `fs` or `http` APIs, also known as Node APIs
+- Browser's DOM API
+- Methods exposed to the public in OOP
+- Web APIs

-API-powered websites have a dynamic server on the backend that provides some data usually in the **JSON** format.
+API-powered websites have an API (a dynamic server) on the backend that provides some data usually in the **JSON** format.
 Instead of generating frontend files on the server-side based on template files, the JSON data is directly sent to the browser.
 Once the browser receives this data, it renders the data based on the template files provided beforehand and builds the website.
 These websites are also called **client-side rendered**.
 In these systems, what is done on the backend is called _building the API_, and what is done on the frontend is called _consuming the API_.

 The huge Advantage of making websites API-powered is that endless number of apps can be created to consume the same API.
 So we would not be limited to only one context, like the browser.

+There is a popular API architecture called REST.

+##### **REST architecture**

+REST stands for Representational States Transfer is way of building web APIs in a logical way making them easy to consume.
+REST architecture is used to making the usage of the API easy and smooth.

+To build a REST API we need to follow some principles:

+1. Separate API into logical resources: all data that is going to be shared in the API, should be divided into logical resources.
+A **resource** is an object or any representation of something which has data associated to it.
+Any information that can be _named_ (not verb) can be a resource.
+Example: foods, users, reviews.
+2. Expose structured, resource-based URLs: we need to expose the APIs data using some URLs that clients can send requests to.
+For example, `https://www.roos.com/foods` is a URL and `/foods` at the end is called an **endpoint**.
+3. Use HTTP methods (verbs): endpoints should only contain resource names and not the actions that can be performed on them.
+The verbs or actions (CRUD) are already defined by HTTP methods.

+   - `GET`: used to perform _read_ operation on data.
+It is usually responded with data retrieved from database.
+If the endpoint only contains the name of the resource, the response would contain all the data from that resource.
+But if a certain document is needed, usually an identifier is inserted with a `/` after the resource name.
+The identifier can be an ID or a name (`roos.com/foods/4`)
+   - `POST`: used to perform _create_ operation.
+It enables the user to send data to server, so to create a document in our database.
+In this case no ID should be sent.
+The server should figure out an ID for the new document.
+   - `PATCH` or `PUT`: both used to update documents.
+The URL should contain an identifier for the specific document that is going to be updated.
+With PUT, the client is supposed to send the entire updated object, but with PATCH they should only send the specific part of the document that is changed.
+   - `DELETE`: used to delete a documents.
+The URL should contain an identifier for the specific document that is going to be deleted.
+Usually, users have to be **authenticated** to be able to do this request.

+> **_Note_** | sometimes we need to perform operations that are not CRUD.
+In these cases, we should be creative with naming our endpoints.
+This applies to, for example, login or search operations.

+> **_Note_** | REST architecture is also capable of performing CRUD operations that combine two or more resources.

+1. Send Data as JSON: JSON is a very light-weight data interchange format which is heavily used by Web APIs.
+The JSON data is usually formatted as JSend before being sent as a response to the client.
+The JSend format wraps the JSON data in another object, in which `status` and `data` fields are added.
+The status field contains a string that informs the client whether the request was a success or not.
+The data field will be an object containing the JSON data in it.
+This is done for some security issues and is called enveloping.
+2. Must be stateless: all state is handled on the client.
+It means that each request must contain all the information necessary to be processed.
+The server should not have to remember previous requests.
+Example: `loggedIn` or `currentPage`.

 ##### **_JSON_**

-JSON is a text format that is very similar to a JavaScript object.
-It can include formats similar to JavaScript data structures, like arrays and objects.
+JSON is a very light-weight data interchange format which is heavily used by Web APIs.
+The strucure in which data is written into a JSON file is very similar to a JavaScript object.
+The only difference is that in JSON, keys must be strings.
+It is also very typical for values to be strings, but they can actually be also numbers, boolean, other objects or even arrays of values.

 But in order for a JSON data to be usable in JavaScript, it should first be parsed into actual JavaScript data structures.

 ```js
 const parsedData = JSON.parse(jsonData);